Ericlkl/CSIRO-Search-Engine/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ```
-1. Install NodeJS on your computer
-2. Open Terminal/ Bash on your computer
+1. Open Terminal/ Bash on your computer
-3. Change directory to the root folder of this project 'CSIRO-Search-Engine-Project/'
+2. Change directory to the root folder of this project 'CSIRO-Search-Engine-Project/'
-4. type ' npm run build '
+3. type ' npm run build '
-5. When install package is finished, type 'npm run dev'
+4. When install package is finished, type 'npm run dev'
-6. Open your web browser and insert url (http://localhost:3000/)
+5. Open your web browser and insert url (http://localhost:3000/)

 ```

-## Turn on Front-end Website (Windows 10)
+## Turn on Front-end Website (Windows 10) *Slow & stable way

 **Important** You will need to keep the path as short as you can. otherwise, it might cause to some installation problem.